Godalming: Emergency services

 From the early part of the 17th century, the borough appears to have employed a "bedle" or "bellman" to apprehend troublemakers and, in 1747, there is a reference to a "cage prison" in Godalming.
 By 1762, a uniformed town watchman was employed with an annual salary of £10 and a "constable of Godalming" is first recorded in 1817.
 The borough police force was formed in 1836 and briefly became part of the county force from 1851 to 1857.
 By 1868, the police station was in Moss Lane and had three cells capable of holding a total of nine people.
 The force was led by a superintendent, assisted by a constable, a night watch and several special constables.

-In 1889, the borough force became part of the Surrey Constabulary, following the Local Government Act 1888.
+In 1889, the borough force became part of the Surrey Constabulary, under the provisions of the Local Government Act 1888.
 A new police station, built on the site of the former gasworks, opened in 1969 and closed in 2012.
 In 2022, policing in the civil parish is the responsibility of Surrey Police and the nearest police station run by the force is at Guildford.

 The first fire station in Godalming was constructed in Moss Lane in 1816.
 It housed a manual fire pump, mounted on a pushcart, that could be used by local residents when the need arose.
 It was not until 1870 that the town fire brigade was formally constituted, initially as a volunteer force, with the equipment funded by public subscription.
 Six years later, the station moved to Godalming Wharf and, in 1894, the borough took over the running of the brigade.
-From this point onwards, the firefighters were paid for each incident that they attended, with costs being paid by each property owner who used their services.
+From this point onwards, the firefighters were paid for each incident that they attended, with the cost charged to the property owners who used their services.
 In 1904, the borough purchased a horse-drawn steam pump and, in May of the same year, the force moved to a new fire station in Queen Street.
-During the Second World War, the became part of the National Fire Service and, in 1948, Surrey Fire and Rescue Service was formed.
+During the Second World War, it became part of the National Fire Service and, in 1948, Surrey Fire and Rescue Service was formed.
 The fire brigade moved to the current station in Bridge Road in 1972.

 In 2022, the local fire authority is Surrey County Council and the statutory fire service is the Surrey Fire and Rescue Service.
 Godalming Ambulance Station, in Catteshall Lane, is run by the South East Coast Ambulance Service.